LiuYunqing/DeMol/README.md

 This repository is the official implementation of “Enhancing Molecular Property Predictions by Learning from Bond Modelling and Interactions”.
 ![](DeMol.png)

+We will release the complete code after the paper is accepted.

 ## Installation
 - Clone this repository
 >  git clone